rdo-infra/puppet-dlrn/README.md

 ####`gitrepo_skip`
 If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option must be specified, and it is a list of directories inside gitrepo_dir to be skipped by the gitrepo driver, when finding packages to be built.
 Defaults to `['openstack-macros']`

+####`gitrepo_use_version_from_spec`
+If pkginfo_driver is 'dlrn.drivers.gitrepo.GitRepoDriver', this option specifies whether the gitrepo driver will parse the spec file and use the version from it as source-branch or not.
+Defaults to `true`.

 ## Limitations

 The module has been tested on Fedora and CentOS.